xbeat/Machine-Learning/README.md

 Sentiment Analysis is a natural language processing technique used to determine the emotional tone behind a piece of text.
 It's widely used in social media monitoring, customer feedback analysis, and market research.
 This slideshow will cover various methods of sentiment analysis, from basic to advanced, using Python.

+## Techniques for Handling Multicollinearity

+Understanding Multicollinearity

+Multicollinearity occurs when independent variables in a regression model are highly correlated with each other, potentially leading to unstable and unreliable estimates of the regression coefficients.
+This phenomenon can significantly impact model interpretation and predictions.

 ## Introduction to Topological Deep Learning in Python

 Introduction to Topological Deep Learning